-LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION SECTION 7.1 REVISION 0 DATE FEB 2023 PAGES 8 ASPECT ASPECT TOPIC SPECIFIC POLICIES - Asbestos in Tenancies
+LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION SECTION 7.1 REVISION 0 DATE DEC 2023 PAGES 8 ASPECT ASPECT TOPIC SPECIFIC POLICIES - Asbestos in Tenancies

-- ✓ These persons, who will be trained in the identification and assessment of asbestos, will be issued with details, from the Asbestos Register, of location, type and condition of asbestos at each site. - ✓ These persons will be required to assess the state of the asbestos and complete a formal report, which must be signed and dated and used to update the Asbestos Registers. - ✓ Where the results of the assessment indicate that the condition of the asbestos has deteriorated, the appropriate steps must be taken without delay to:- - Report to appropriate line manager. - Immediately evaluate the risks to people in the vicinity; - Decide whether the asbestos can be made safe (i.e. sealed) or should be removed
+- ✓ Annually, a programme of monitoring inspections will be carried out by competent persons. - ✓ These persons, who will be trained in the identification and assessment of asbestos, will be issued with details, from the Asbestos Register, of location, type and condition of asbestos at each site. - ✓ These persons will be required to assess the state of the asbestos and complete a formal report, which must be signed and dated and used to update the Asbestos Registers. - ✓ Where the results of the assessment indicate that the condition of the asbestos has deteriorated, the appropriate steps must be taken without delay to:- - Report to appropriate line manager. - Immediately evaluate the risks to people in the vicinity; - Decide whether the asbestos can be made safe (i.e. sealed) or should be removed.